top of page

 Veering back on track, my other least favorite character and the leading(ish) character of color: Nathan Shelley.
 And while we initially interact with Nate the Great more than the other supporting actors of color, the show has a very interesting character arc.

 In season one, Nathan becomes Nate the Great.
 But his confidence is reliant on the approval of these white characters.
 In season two, where we see a wide range of character growth from many of the supporting characters of color, Nathan becomes the Wonderkid.
-But he deems this approval as a sort of mocking.
+But he deems this approval as a sort of mockery.
 And through the use of truly superb motifs, the Wonderkid becomes a dipshit.
 This is not any formal title like the others.
 But the series villainized Nathan’s character.
 And while there’s a ‘Come to Zava’ moment (this is the show’s version of ‘Come to Jesus’), Nathan is redeemed.
 The arc results in villainizing the most prominent character of color.
 And as Nate the Great falls, the diversity quota is filled by other characters of color.

-Fan favorite Sam Obisanya, for example, blossoms beautifully in season two.
+Fan favorite Sam Obisanya (Toheeb Jimoh), for example, blossoms beautifully in season two.
 We learn more about his history, and he pushes AFC Richmond to interact with racially conscious companies.
 More importantly, he has a love interest that I still want to happen.
 Season two also features our first woman of color, Doctor Sharon (Sarah Niles), who is a sports psychologist.
 She helps all the players throughout the season grow and become better people, which allows them the freedom to reach their potential.
 Here, the audience engages with small snippets of who each footballer is.

 Thankfully, Ted Lasso’s supporting cast is extremely diverse, so the season has this rush of diverse storytelling.
 However, it is an example of how series created by white men can incorporate people of color but also end up selecting mostly white characters for their featured protagonists.